JustinGOSSES/awesome-list-visual-explorer-template/README.md

 `The awsome-list-visual-explorer-template is a repository designed to be used as a template repository.
 If the name of the code repository is not `<b>awsome-list-visual-explorer-template</b>` you are looking at a code repository made with the template.`

-Users can change a few things in a config file, `_config.yml`, and generate a website that is deployed as a GitHub pages page via a few simple scripts.
-The website holds visualizations that increase understanding of the list of GitHub repositories.
-The list of repositories analyzed can come from an <a href="https://github.com/topics/awesome-list">Awesome List</a>, an GitHub org, or any other group of GitHub repositories define in the `_config.yml` file.
+This repository includes a config file, `_config.yml` that users can edit to point at an <a href="https://github.com/topics/awesome-list">Awesome List</a>, a GitHub org, or any other group of GitHub repositories.
+The user can then run a few pre-built scripts that harvest GitHub metadata about each repository, transform that metadata into visualizations, and generate a website with those interactive visualizations that is deployed as a GitHub pages page.

 The visualizations show:
 - Rankings of which repos are most engaged with as shown through stars and forks.